-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to Covid 19 related issues.
+Our assessments and observations in the academic year indicated that pupil behaviour, wellbeing and mental health continue to be significantly impacted, following on from the C19 Pandemic.
 The impact was particularly acute for disadvantaged pupils.
-We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
+We used Pupil Premium funding to provide wellbeing support for all of our pupils and therapeutic targeted group or one to one intervention where required.